 Heat a 12-inch skillet over medium-high heat.
 Add the onions, celery and ground meat mixture.
 (If using ground turkey or chicken, add a tablespoon of oil first,) Cook, using a potato masher to break up the meat until meat is cooked through.
 Drain fat if necessary.
 Sprinkle with salt and sugar, if using.

 Toss in the cabbage and carrots and drizzle with three tablespoons Asian Dipping Sauce.
 Stir and cover for two to three minutes.
 Uncover and use a spatula to turn mixture from top to bottom.
 Cook one to two more minutes until cabbage is at desired tenderness.
 Add a little water if mixture begins to darken and stick to bottom.
 Taste and adjust the amount of dipping sauce.

 Garnish with green onions and serve with more of the Asian Dipping Sauce and Sriracha, if desired.

-Note: if serving small children, you might want to cut the cabbage into more of a dice to make it easier for them to handle.
+- If serving small children, you might want to cut the cabbage into more of a dice to make it easier for them to eat.

 - Instead of dipping sauce, mix together about 1 1/2 tablespoons soy sauce, 1 tablespoon rice wine vinegar, 1/4 to 1 teaspoon red pepper flakes, 1 teaspoon honey or sugar, 1 small clove garlic, minced, 1/4 teaspoon grated ginger, sesame oil to taste (abt.
 1/2 teaspoon) and add to dish.
 Be prepared to taste and adjust.